asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/Asterisk-12-Bridging-Project/index.md

 ```

-/\* XXX This operation is a bit odd.
+/* XXX This operation is a bit odd.
 We're essentially putting the guts of
- \* the clone channel into the original channel.
+ * the clone channel into the original channel.
 Start by killing off the
- \* original channel's backend.
+ * original channel's backend.
 While the features are nice, which is the
- \* reason we're keeping it, it's still awesomely weird.
-XXX \*/
+ * reason we're keeping it, it's still awesomely weird.
+XX */

 ```